 She said her daughter asked if the police were going to arrest her.

-The pint-sized criminal was distressed by the heavy-handed action of the police, who later expressed that they were uncomfortable with the orders which had been handed down to them.
+was distressed by the heavy-handed action of the police, who later expressed that they were uncomfortable with the orders which had been handed down to them.

 "Nobody wanted to, on this end, to get involved in it," Sergeant Dowd said.
 "But the library contacted us, and the chief delegated, and apparently I was one of the low men on the totem pole."